OSVVM/osvvm.github.io/Overview/Osvvm1About.rst

 ====================================================

-OSVVM is an advanced verification methodology that defines a verification framework, VHDL utility library, VHDL verification component library, and a scripting library.
+OSVVM is an advanced verification methodology that defines a VHDL verification framework, verification utility library, verification component library, and a scripting library.

 OSVVM supports the same capabilities that verification languages such as SystemVerilog + UVM support - including transaction level modeling,